kettanaito/naming-cheatsheet/README.md

 | `handleClickOutside`   |          | `handle`   | `Click`           | `Outside`        |
 | `shouldDisplayMessage` | `should` | `Display`  | `Message`         |                  |

 > **Note:** The order of context affects the meaning of a variable.
-For example, `shouldUpdateComponent` means _you_ are about to update a component, while `shouldComponentUpdate` tells you that _component_ will update on itself, and you are but controlling whether it should do that right now.
+For example, `shouldUpdateComponent` means _you_ are about to update a component, while `shouldComponentUpdate` tells you that _component_ will update on itself, and you are but controlling when it should be updated.
 > In other words, **high context emphasizes the meaning of a variable**.

 ---